I

 IX

-I cannot bear this all any more.
-Not silence.
+I cannot bear all any more.
+Not enough silence.
 But in the desert I sometimes see ships and hear the black diamond express near the station before mine.
 Caesar: where are you going?
 He said to me, grinning:

 You reach the Kingdom With a bow and a You reach the Kingdom I have caught and tortured And I